IsaiahPatton/markdown/README.md

 # markdown
-Markdown module for V. For now, it uses the [md4c](https://github.com/mity/md4c) library for parsing markdown files to HTML and soon it will be rewritten from scratch to pure V.
+Markdown module for V. For now, it uses pure V for parsing markdown files to HTML.

 ## Usage
 ```v